ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 ### Popular Definition

-Mindfulness meditation teacher Jon Kabat-Zinn has provided a definition of mindfulness that is widely used by researchers, therapists, the media and others throughout the world.
+Mindfulness meditation teacher Jon Kabat-Zinn has provided a definition of mindfulness that is widely used by researchers, therapists, the media and others throughout the world:

 #### "paying attention in a particular way: on purpose, in the present moment, and non-judgmentally."